trpc/trpc/www/docs/client/links/httpBatchStreamLink.md

 > ⚠️ This link is unstable and may change in the future.

-When batching requests together, the behavior of a regular `httpBatchStreamLink` is to wait for all requests to finish before sending the response.
-If you want to send responses as soon as they are ready, you can use this link.
+When batching requests together, the behavior of a regular `httpBatchLink` is to wait for all requests to finish before sending the response.
+If you want to send responses as soon as they are ready, you can use `httpBatchStreamLink` instead.
 This is useful for long-running requests.

 ```ts title="client/index.ts"
 import {